DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/scan-with-harbor.md

 ## Configure the pipeline in Workbench

-1. In Workbench, create a pipeline, refer to [Quickly create a pipeline](deploy-pipeline.md), and click `Execute Now` after the configuration is complete.
+1. In Workbench, create a pipeline, refer to [Quickly create a pipeline](deploy-pipeline.md), and click `Run Now` after the configuration is complete.

      <!--![]()screenshots-->